 - Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to improve the user experience and help prevent a possible overload of the client's hardware.
 The adaptive stream is only applied when you view the live video stream in the web interface in a browser.
 When adaptive stream is turned on, the maximum frame rate is 30 fps.
 If you take a snapshot while adaptive stream is turned on, it will use the image resolution selected by the adaptive stream. - Level grid: Click to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click to hide it.

-- Pixel counter: Click to show the pixel counter.
+Click - Pixel counter: Click (AF) to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click $oldsymbol{c}$ to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view. - 1:1 Click to show the live view at full resolution.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view.

+Click to show the live view at full resolution.
 If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
-Click to show the live video stream in full screen.
-Press ESC to exit full screen mode.